ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding

 \section{Introduction}

-\textbf{Electroencephalogram (EEG)-based visual decoding} aims to bridge the gap between cortical dynamics and machine perception by reconstructing visual experiences from brain activity~\cite{du2023decoding}.
+Electroencephalogram (EEG) visual decoding aims to bridge the gap between cortical dynamics and machine perception by reconstructing visual experiences from brain activity~\cite{du2023decoding}.
 As a pivotal modality in brain-computer interfaces, EEG~\cite{craik2019deep} has gained prominence due to its cost-effectiveness, portability, and millisecond-level temporal resolution.
-Recent years have witnessed substantial progress in EEG-based visual decoding methodologies~\cite{du2023decoding,song2023decoding,liu2024eeg2video,bai2023dreamdiffusion,fu2025brainvis,wei2024mb2c,li2024visual,zhang2024cognitioncapturer}.
-However, unlike functional magnetic resonance imaging (fMRI) signals~\cite{worsley2002general} that have established sophisticated decoding frameworks~\cite{zafar2015decoding,horikawa2017generic,rakhimberdina2021natural,allen2022massive,scotti2023reconstructing,sun2023contrast,huo2024neuropictor,wang2024mindbridge,zhou2024clip}, EEG-based visual decoding remains in its infancy, with significant challenges unaddressed, particularly in modeling the hierarchical visual processing mechanisms of the brain.
+Recent years have witnessed substantial progress in EEG visual decoding methodologies~\cite{liu2024eeg2video,bai2023dreamdiffusion,fu2025brainvis}.
+However, unlike functional magnetic resonance imaging (fMRI) signals~\cite{worsley2002general} that have established sophisticated decoding frameworks~\cite{zafar2015decoding,sun2023contrast,horikawa2017generic,zhou2024clip}, EEG visual decoding remains in infancy, with significant challenges unaddressed, particularly in modeling the brain hierarchical visual processing mechanisms.